What are Argentine Ants?

 The Pegasus Pest Method For Argentine Ant Control

 The only effective control is to locate and eliminate the Argentine ant colony.
 Assuming they are not nesting in a wall, expansion joint in a garage, or a crack in the slab foundation of the home a trail must be located outside.
 Once the trail is located it must be followed through the landscaping to the nest.
 This is not as easy as it sounds.
 This often involves getting on your hands and knees and digging through grass, shrubbery and bark or rocks.
 Weed blocking material must be pulled back and inspected underneath.
 Argentine ants may also be climbing up a tree that overhangs the house or a power pole and coming into the home from the roof.
 Argentine ants have also been known to nest in the debris built up in gutters leaving no trail to locate outside.
 Once the nest is found the control material needs to be applied very slowly, filling the nest without collapsing the tunnels to ensure 100% elimination.

 Argentine Ant Control Experts in Sacramento

-If you have noticed a trail of these little terrors around your home we would highly recommend you give us a call toll free on (888) 885-5017.
+If you have noticed a trail of these little terrors around your home we would highly recommend you give us a call toll-free on (888) 885-5017.
 You can also find our online contact form here.
 If you’re in need of an experienced pest control company in Elk Grove, Sacramento or Roseville call us now!
-For more information on the different type of ants found in our area you can check out our blog post here.
+For more information on the different types of ants found in our area, you can check out our blog post here.